favourch/Notes-blog/docs/USMLE/Psychiatry/Major depressive disorder.md

 ><font color="#ffc000">SAGE CAPS</font>
 >Imagined a very sad wizard in a fancy hat.
 ><font color="#ffc000">2 weeks = too blue</font>![[../../assets/img/Pasted image 20240315195825.png|Pasted image 20240315195825.png]]

+>[!tip]
+>Some individuals with MDD do not report feeling depressed due to <span style="background:rgba(240, 200, 0, 0.2)">poor recognition or concerns of stigma</span> and may come to their primary care physicians with excessive worry over physical health, pain symptoms (eg, muscle aches, abdominal cramps, [[../Neurology/Headaches|headaches]]), and other [[./Somatic symptom and related disorders|somatic symptoms]] (eg, fatigue, sleep disturbance, appetite change).
 ## Further assessment
 ### Suicide risk
 - Screen all patients with MDD for suicidality.